defano/wyldcard/README.md

 #### The `target` as a container

-The `target` is somewhat unusual in that it is both a HyperTalk function (when used with `the`, as in `the target`) and also a part.
+The `target` is both a HyperTalk function (when used with `the`, as in `the target`) and also a part.
 The built-in function `the target` returns a string expression referring to the part that the current message was originally sent to, but `target` refers to the part itself.

 For example, consider the behavior of this script when added to a card field: